p371k9/harvem/README.md

 Harvesting email addresses from website(s).
 Another email scraper.

+The scrapy_splash package must be installed even if you are not going to use Splash.

 Example command lines.
 First with a normal Scrapy request, second with a Scrapy-Splash.

 To collect email addresses from a specific website: